 The extensive reconstruction of the region lasted until the early 1960s.
 This is an important, but little known part of Norwegian postwar history.
 The architecture of the region was completely changed during this period – a direct and concrete expression of the drama and the change the people themselves went through.

-Finnmark is Norway's largest and northernmost county and constitutes one sixth of mainland Norway, with an area of over 48 000 km².
+Finnmark is the northernmost part of Norway and constitutes one sixth of mainland Norway, with an area of over 48 000 km².
 Finnmark borders the Arctic Ocean in the north, towards Troms (Kvænangen) in the west, Finland in the south and Russia in the east.
-The largest cities are Alta and Hammerfest in the west and Vadsø and Kirkenes in the east
+The largest cities are Alta and Hammerfest in the west and Vadsø and Kirkenes in the east.

 An Article by Inger Jensen

 Project Manager Building

 Project Manager Interiors and Exhibition

 The Project Team

 Jan Petter Brennsund, Department of Preservation

 The Exhibition Team

 Einar Haugen, Lars Lunde, Alexander Myrseth and John Wennberg